cdron9/Physics-sim/README.md

 Normally, a collision is detected **when the distance between the two circle centers becomes less than the sum of their radii**.
 In my code, the opposite is necessary — so I simply reversed this logic.

-### Reflection and Bouncing

-When the ball hits the inner wall of the circular container, its velocity is reflected using basic vector math and physics principles.
-This ensures realistic bouncing behavior.

-#### Collision Detection

 A collision is detected when the ball’s outer edge reaches or exceeds the container’s radius:

 ```